Explore the geology of Dinosaur Provincial Park as you search the badlands for dinosaur bone beds.

 5) Once the Minecraft home screen has loaded, select "Options", then "Resource Packs".

-8) Click the back arrow to navigate to the ".minecraft" folder.
+8) Click the back arrow and use the address bar to navigate to the ".minecraft" folder.

 9) Open the "saves" folder.